Quite a lot, I must say!

 In every lesson there’s a lot of things to think about; how your lessons are progressing, your teaching methods, the names of your students, the right teaching materials to use, etc.

-You can become distracted at any point; a student may disturb the class when they shift their desks, the back-benchers may decide to disturb just when you turn your back to write on the chalkboard, a favourite student appears to be troubled and that could bother you.
+You can become distracted at any point; a student may disturb the class when they shift their desks, the back-benchers may decide to disturb just when you turn your back to write on the chalkboard, a favorite student appears to be troubled and that could bother you.

 Scenarios like these will affect even the best teachers, and when they happen, it may lead to forgetfulness.